UK asks India to respect international standards of human rights

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: British Foreign Secretary Dominic Raab has said Britain has asked the Indian government to respect international standards of human rights, respect rights of Kashmiris and end lockdown of Kashmir, which has now entered the second month.
+LONDON: British Foreign Secretary Dominic Raab said Britain has asked Indian government to respect international standards of human rights, respect rights of Kashmiris and end lockdown of Kashmir which has now entered the second month.

 He told the parliament that Britain has raised the issue of communications blackout and lockdown in Kashmir with the Indian government.
 He said the Indian government has assured Britain that these measures are “temporary” and Britain would hold India to these “promises”.